JavaTMP/JavaTMP/docs/pages/default-javatmp-template-layout.md

 *   Longer sidebar layout beside navbar using `longer-sidebar` class on body element.
 *   Auto hide/show of sidebar when user toggle it using navbar toggler's button on large and desktop device screens.

+### `HTML` element
+To apply Default JavaTMP Admin Template layout it should has a class name `.javatmp-default-admin-layout`.

 ### `head` element
 `head` element contains `title`, `meta` tags, and references for external CSS files.